Course Description

 Evidence required from this component is: a scripted performance.

-Component 3 – Analysing Performances (written paper 1: 20%)
+Component 3 – Analysing Performances (written paper 1: 40%)

-This component consists of two sections.
-The aim of Section A is to enable learners to demonstrate knowledge and understanding of how extracts from the chosen texts can be rehearsed and interpreted in performance, showing an awareness of characterisation, performance style, genre and context.
-The aim of Section B is to allow students to analyse and evaluate live theatre.
-Students will explore how characters can be interpreted and developed ready for a performance.
-This component is assessed through a written exam but preparation must include practical study.
+• The aim of Section B is to allow students to analyse and evaluate character and live theatre in line with our chosen text.
+Students will explore how characters can be interpreted and developed to create impact on performance.
+This component is assessed through a written exam but preparation does include practical study.

 How will the course be delivered?